Praqma/GodotDevOps/docs/BlogPost.md

 #### Branching and merging <a name="branching-and-merging"></a>

-A big part of your development workflow is how you interact with your version control system.
+A big part of our development workflow is how we interact with git.
-There's a lot to consider when it comes to defining that flow.
 Below are some of the decisions that led us to our current way of working.
 Remember that these aren't the _correct_ ways to work with git, they're just what worked for us.

 > We found that everyone working on the main branch turned messy quickly.<br/>
+> You'd trip over unfinished work and abandoned features regularly.
 > Thus we opted for people to work on their issues on separate branches.<br/>
 > We enforced this by locking the main branch in our project settings.

-> We found that long-lived branches led to challenging merges and many merge conflicts.<br/>
+> We found that doing too much work on a branch led to challenging merges and many merge conflicts.<br/>
 > Thus we opted for working on short-lived branches that we merged as soon as the task was done.<br/>
 > We enforced this by refining tasks down to small sizes.

-> We found that linear history was easier to read.<br/>
+> We found that linear history was easier to read than one with many fork/merge points.<br/>
 > Thus we opted for using rebasing and fast-forward merging over the traditional three-way merges.<br/>
 > We enforced this by forcing Pull Requests to be up-to-date with main in our project settings.